jmendeth/jmendeth.com/about.md

 title: About the author
 ---

-I honestly don't know what you write here.
+I honestly don't know what to write here.

 I'll start by saying I'm a passionate person.
 I enjoy learning things, and I always try to do something useful with what I learn.
 They say it's the hacker mindset...